wasmfx/oopsla23-artifx/README.md

   - Replaces the runtime function `task.start` with both the WasmFX instruction `cont.new` and runtime function `enqueue` (the latter enqueues the continuation).

+In the future we intend to develop a robust toolchain for compiling some high-level language to Wasm extended with WasmFX instructions.

 ## Reference Machine Specification